 Survival for all stages of pancreatic cancer

-Generally for adults with pancreatic cancer in England and Wales:
+There are no UK-wide statistics available for pancreatic cancer.
+Generally for adults with pancreatic cancer in England:

-- almost 5 out of every 100 (almost 5%) survive their cancer for 5 years or more
+- more than 5 out of every 100 (more than 5%) survive their cancer for 5 years or more

-- only 1 out of every 100 (1%) will survive their cancer for 10 years or more after diagnosis
+- it is estimated that only 5 out of every 100 (5%) will survive their cancer for 10 years or more after diagnosis

 One reason for the poor outlook for pancreatic cancer is that it is often diagnosed late.
-By the time someone has symptoms, goes to their doctor and is diagnosed, the cancer is very often quite advanced.
+The cancer is very often quite advanced.

 Survival for pancreatic endocrine tumours

-- Around 15 out of 100 people (around 15%) who are unable to have surgery survive for 5 years or more.
+Around 40 out of 100 people (around 40%) survive their cancer for 5 years or more after diagnosis.